-The Office of Campus Ministry is staffed by the Campus Minister, religious sisters, and lay ministers.
+The Office of Campus Ministry is staffed by the Campus Minister.
 The staff provides for and nurtures the spiritual development of the College community and its members by offering pastoral counseling, evenings of reflection, retreats, discussion and prayer groups, and opportunities for volunteerism through Christian witness.
 Religious services and celebrations are provided in accordance with college needs.
 A daily Mass is offered in the Mater Dei Chapel.
 For further information, contact the Office of Campus Ministry at 398-2117.